 by relaxation of the atrium with a fall

 in the pressure, so called X descent.

-Then you see the… the V wave, which is ventricular
+Then you see the V wave,

-atrial pressures.
 In the next two slides, you

 will see the description